 As an advocate for new music Sarah regularly works with composers of all genres.
 Her commissioned work Several World by Rachel Stott was written for nine soloists and large saxophone ensemble.
 It was conducted by Sarah at the 2012 World Saxophone Congress and featured leading saxophonists, including Otis Murphy, Michael Duke, and Lynn Klock.
 James Rae’s Sonata in Eb for alto saxophone and piano (Reedimensions) is dedicated to Sarah and pianist Paul Turner.

-A highly regarded teacher, Sarah is a Professor of Saxophone, and a tutor at the Royal College of Music junior department, Leeds College of Music and the universities of Huddersfield, Sheffield, York, Hull, and Durham.
+A highly regarded teacher, Sarah is a Professor of Saxophone, and a tutor at the Royal College of Music junior department, Leeds Conservatoire and the universities of Huddersfield, Sheffield, York, Hull, and Durham.
 Sarah was the saxophone consultant at the Royal Welsh College of Music and Drama and regularly conducts masterclasses and clinics throughout the UK and beyond.

 Sarah is both a Yamaha Performing Artist and a Vandoren Performing Artist.